-Our course allows students to ‘learn by doing’ wherever possible, whether writing marketing plans, programming an arts centre or through the ‘live’ arts event project.
+Our course allows students to ‘learn by doing’ wherever possible, from writing marketing plans to creating a unique live public event in each year of the course.

 Study is divided across taught hours, studio and/or work environment time, and independent study.
 Excellent professional and technical support is available and students are encouraged to experiment and work collaboratively on self-initiated projects.
 We expect students to spend an average of 40 hours per week on their studies, although it is likely that these hours will vary throughout the academic year.